david415/ansible-tor/README.md

 Works on Debian and Ubuntu.

 Role Variables
 --------------

 tor_distribution_release should be set to the desired distribution of the Tor Project's APT repo - http://deb.torproject.org/torproject.org

-Perhaps many debian users will want to specify "wheezy"... unless you are running a bridge then you probably want "tor-experimental-0.2.5.x-wheezy" so that you can have ServerTransportOptions in your torrc.
+Perhaps many debian users will want to specify "wheezy"... however if you intend to operate a tor bridge then you unless you probably want "tor-experimental-0.2.5.x-wheezy" so that you can have ServerTransportOptions in your torrc.

 tor_obfsproxy_home variable should set when you want to use obfsproxy with your bridge configuration.
-Perhaps I should change this to be a boolean variable names tor_run_obfsproxy... and then set a reasonable default for the obfsproxy python virtual env directory.
+Perhaps I should change this to be a boolean variable names tor_run_obfsproxy... and then set a reasonable default for the obfsproxy python virtual env directory?

-tor_wait_for_hidden_services can be set to yes if you would like the ansible-tor role to wait for the hidden services to start.
+tor_wait_for_hidden_services can be set to yes if you would like the ansible-tor role to wait for the newly created tor hidden services to start.
+It does so by waiting for the tor hidden service hostname file to appear.

 Example Tor Scramblesuit Bridge Playbook
 ----------------------------------------

-This playbook configures a scramblesuit
-( http://www.cs.kau.se/philwint/scramblesuit/ ) tor bridge using the latest
-obfsproxy available to pip; installs into a python virtualenv.
+This playbook installs and fully configures a scramblesuit ( http://www.cs.kau.se/philwint/scramblesuit/ ) tor bridge using the latest obfsproxy available to pip (installs into a python virtualenv).

 ```yml
 ---